-Prior to erection the Site Safety Officer shall inspect the Mobile Crane work area including its setting up and duly sign off the area for erection.
+Prior to erection the Site Safety Officer shall inspect the mobile crane work area including its setting up and duly sign off the suitability of the area for erection.

-Any cracks or damage of non-structural nature that do not require replacement shall be left in place and repaired on site subject to Engineers approval.
+Any cracks or damage of non-structural nature that do not require replacement shall be left in place and repaired on site subject to consulting engineer’s approval.

 Panels shall be erected on the footings and shall by supported by supporting jacks.

-Panel – footing connection shall be then completed with non-shrink grout/concrete screed (40N/mm2 or as per the design).
-This shall be supplied by Client / main contractor.
+Panel footing connection shall be then completed with non-shrink grout/concrete screed (40N/mm2 or as per the design), which shall be supplied by client / main contractor.

 The next day the jack shall be released by the construction team.